Why the name “Hildegard” for this Center?

 In addition to her theological writings, music and painting, Hildegard also had a keen interest in nature, science and healing.
 She wrote of remedies for psychic and physical ailments and she was a social activist who took on issues of social disease and injustice in her preaching and writing.

 To learn more about Hildegard visit the following website: The Life and Works of Hildegard Von Bingen by Kristina Lerman.

-On Sunday October 7th, 2012, at Madonna Rehabiliation Hospital in Lincoln, Hildegard Center for the Arts hosted an inspirational “Celebration of Light and Life” honoring the recent canonization of Hildegard of Bingen and Pope Benedict XVI’s proclamation to make her a “Doctor of the Church” (in Rome on October 7, 2012.)
+On Sunday October 7th, 2012, at Madonna Rehabilitation Hospital in Lincoln, NE.
+Hildegard Center for the Arts hosted an inspirational “Celebration of Light and Life” event honoring the canonization of Hildegard of Bingen and Pope Benedict XVI’s proclamation to make her a “Doctor of the Church” (in Rome on October 7, 2012.)
 The celebration included a special presentation by Dr. Carole Levin, Professor of History and Director of Medieval and Renaissance Studies at UNL, as well as dedication given by Fr.
 Paul Rutten for a sacred Hildegard relic recently acquired by HCFA.
-A Hildegard chant composed by Hildegard of Bingen was performed by vocal group Dulces Voces, and a final blessing was offered by Rabbi Craig Lewis.
-The program finale was a reception in the Sheridan Room that featured art and German food in Saint Hildegard’s honor, as well as Celtic music by the group Celtic Pilgrims.
+A Hildegard chant composed by Hildegard of Bingen was performed by the vocal group Dulces Voces, and a final blessing was offered by Rabbi Craig Lewis.
+Afterward, guests were treated to a reception that included sacred art and German cuisine in honor of Saint Hildegard.
+Music was shared by the group Celtic Pilgrims.